-Do you want to refinance your mortgage into a lower rate?
+Do you want to refinance your mortgage to a lower rate?

-In order for a refinance to be worth your time will largely depend on the amount of closing costs involved and the rate.
-The interest rate is extremely import and one of the most common reasons for refinancing.
-A quarter of one percentage difference in rate can save, or cost, you tens of thousands of dollars.
+The interest rate is critical and one of the most common reasons for refinancing.
+A quarter of one percent difference in the interest rate can save, or cost you tens of thousands of dollars.

 Average Cost to Refinance a Mortgage

-A no-cost refinance loan is when the lender pays the closing costs for the borrower.
-However, you should be aware that the lender makes up this money from other aspects of the mortgage.
-Usually pay charging a slightly higher interest rate so they can make the money back.
+A no closing cost refinance is when the lender waives the closing costs, so there are no upfront costs to the borrower.
+However, you should be aware that the lender makes up this money from other aspects of the mortgage, such as a higher interest rate to make up for the lost revenue.

 Rate Search: Current Refinance Rates

-Closing costs and other fees will vary lender to lender.
-It’s best to compare loan estimates from at least 3 different lenders.
-You can even use those loan estimates to help you negotiate an even better deal.
+Shop Offers with Multiple Lenders – Closing costs and other fees will vary from lender to lender.
+It’s best to compare loan estimates from at least three different lenders.
+You can even use those loan estimates to help you negotiate an even better deal with your current lender.

 Use our loan comparison calculator to compare loan offers to see which is the best deal.